Capital punishment by the United States military

 United States Penitentiary, Terre Haute houses the primary execution chamber for military executions.

 The use of capital punishment by the United States military is a legal punishment in martial criminal justice.
-As of 2025, capital punishment has not been carried out by the U.S. military since 1961, when Private John A. Bennett was executed on charges of rape and attempted murder of a minor.
-However, capital punishment has been utilized consistently by the US military in conflicts throughout American history.
+As of 2026, capital punishment has not been carried out by the U.S. military since 1961, when Private John A. Bennett was executed for the rape and attempted murder of an 11-year-old girl.
+However, capital punishment has been used by the US military in conflicts through most of American history.

 Reinstatement of the military death penalty

 The United States Court of Appeals for the Armed Forces ruled in 1983 that the military death penalty was unconstitutional, and after new standards intended to rectify the Armed Forces Court of Appeals' objections, the military death penalty was reinstated by an executive order of President Ronald Reagan the following year.

-On July 28, 2008, President George W. Bush approved the execution of Former United States Army Private Ronald A. Gray, who had been convicted in April 1988 of multiple murders and rapes.
+On July 28, 2008, President George W. Bush approved the execution of former United States Army Private Ronald A. Gray, who had been convicted in April 1988 of multiple murders and rapes.
 A month later, Secretary of the Army Pete Geren set an execution date of December 10, 2008, and ordered that Gray be put to death by lethal injection at the Federal Correctional Complex, Terre Haute.
 The military publicly released Gray's execution date on November 20, 2008.
 On November 26, however, Gray was granted a stay of execution by U.S. District Judge Richard Dean Rogers of Kansas.
 In December 2016, a Kansas federal judge, U.S. District Judge J. Thomas Marten, lifted Gray's stay.